-A new EU project has come to protect ICT systems providing collaborative-first approach and state-of-the-art technology.
-The IRIS EU project, which consists of 19 partners from 12 European countries, officially launched its activities with the organisation of the consortium kick-off meeting that was held virtually in September 2021.
+A new EU project to protect ICT systems providing collaborative-first approach and state-of-the-art technology.
+The IRIS EU project consisted of 19 partners from 12 European countries, and was officially launched with the organisation of the consortium virtual kick-off meeting in September 2021.

 Objective